mahdikoubaa1/Satellite-Pattern-Analysis-for-Renewables-SpaR-tool/README.md

 * We are using all 13 bands except band 11 to train the model

-## visualization tool
+## SpaR tool
-The visualization tool is a UI interface for sampling training and visualizing predictions available in pixnn_notebooks/prediction_visualization.ipynb
+The SpaR tool is a UI interface available in notebooks/SpaR_Tool.ipynb.
+# supported features
+* sampling, training and prediction for pixnn architectures (S2 Rasters PV Segmentation)
+* prediction for SolarSAM and Segformer (Aerial Rasters PV Segmentaion (limited to Bavaria))
 ## new environment requirement installation (miniconda/anaconda is required)
 ```bash
 bash ./setup_environment.sh